tanzfisch/Rueckgrat/README.md

 The installer will:

 * Ask which components you want (Chat Client / Hub / Node)
-* Automatically install Docker (if needed)
+* Automatically install Docker and Caddy (if needed)
-* Install Caddy
 * Removes previous installations (on user request)
-* Start the selected services
+* Start the selected services/containers

 For a Windows Chat Client